About the Program

 The creation of the Program on Physician Well-Being emphasizes the important role physicians have in the Mayo Clinic mission.

 The daily work of physicians is critical to patient outcomes and cost of care.
-Our health care system is rapidly changing and as we move toward aspirational goals of better care, improved health, and lower cost we need to ensure that physicians are engaged.
+The health care system in the U.S. is rapidly changing.
+As the program moves toward aspirational goals of better care, improved health, and lower cost, we need to ensure that physicians are engaged.

 The cost of physician burnout adds more than $3.4 billion annually to the U.S. health care system, and within the Department of Medicine at Mayo Clinic alone it is estimated to cost at least $1.5 to $2.5 million a year in decreased productivity.

 The program facilitates evidence-based approaches to inform departmental and institutional well-being initiatives.

 What types of research does the program focus on?

 Our research focuses on understanding the prevalence, causes and consequences of physician burnout across the career span and on developing scalable, affordable and evidence-based approaches to inform individual and institutional well-being initiatives.

 Although the group conducts research on medical students, residents, and medical professionals across a variety of disciplines, its focus is on studying well-being among physicians.
 In addition, the group prospectively and longitudinally measures different dimensions of well-being, professional satisfaction, and burnout among physicians to identify changes and trends within Mayo Clinic.